 Can I raise my credit card limit without asking?

-Sometimes lenders decide to pre-approve cardholders for an increase based on their history of on-time payments.
+Sometimes credit card issuers/lenders decide to pre-approve cardholders for an increase based on their history of on-time payments.
 When they extend you additional credit in this way, they don't do a hard credit check.
+You still have to accept the credit limit increase – as they require your express consent to increase it to the pre-approved limit – but consider that option when offered to you if you think a credit limit increase is right for you.

-If you go through all the work of applying for an increase and get denied, it can be disappointing — especially if you were counting on the increase.
+If you go through the work of applying for a credit limit increase and get declined, it can be disappointing — especially if you were counting on the increase.
 But knowledge is power.
 If that happens, here's what you should know.

 - It's not personal.
-While it likely feels personal, credit card limit increases are calculated based on a formula.
-If you didn't get approved, it says nothing about you or your ability to responsibly repay your debt.
-It's about your credit history and income.
-You could even have good credit but, according to the issuer's rubric, giving you a credit limit increase is too big of a risk.
-Hard credit check inquiries will stay on your credit report for three years, but credit bureaus say that might not affect your credit score for that long.
+While it likely feels personal, credit card limit increases are really calculated based on a formula.
+If you didn't get approved, it says nothing about you personally.
+It's about your credit history and income and could also be about your payment history.
+You could even have good credit but, according to the issuer's rubric, giving you a credit limit increase is too big of a risk at this time.

 - Your credit score isn't high enough.
 Another reason could be that your credit score isn't high enough so you might need to keep working to build it.
-Paying your credit cards on time, keeping your credit utilization under 30% and following other responsible money habits can help boost it.
-You can reapply for a higher credit limit if you still need to when you have a higher credit score.
+Paying your credit cards on time (by the payment due date and at least the minimum payment owed each month if not more), keeping your credit utilization under 30% and following other responsible money habits can help boost it.
+You can reapply for a credit limit increase if you still need to when you have a higher credit score.
 It's always a good idea to explore ways to increase your credit score, decide on how you'll achieve it and check your credit score regularly.

 Whether you decide to go ahead with it or not, it's important to keep in mind that increasing your credit card limit has both advantages and disadvantages.
 Increasing your credit card limit can help you boost your credit score, but it can also hurt it.
 Remember to look at things like your credit mix, utilization ratio and other criteria we mentioned above before applying for a credit limit increase.
 Also, keep new credit limit increase requests to no more than every four to six months, or even better, once a year.